David-Summers/Azure-Design/README.md

 - **Import size is dependent on the source SVG view box and scale** (depending on the source file, when it is dropped onto a drawing it may need to be down\up sized to match the scale of other icons)
 - **Lack of programmability** (having icons in a stencil allows you to leverage PowerShell or other languages to programmatically draw diagrams)

 With these limitations and the lack of standardised up to date stencils I set out on a personal mission to build my own functional, relevant and as up to date as possible Visio stencil for anyone to use.
-With permission (and the only caveat that I maintain an up to date collection) from the Microsoft Cloud and Enterprise team to build an icon collection based on the publicly available icons I built a fully programmatic method to build a stencil collection using SVG's as the source icons.
+With permission (and the only caveat that I maintain an up to date collection) from the Microsoft Cloud and Enterprise team to build an icon collection based on the publicly available icons, I built a fully programmatic method to build a stencil collection using SVG's as the source icons.

 ### My process and methodology